palazzoni/pidroid/README_spec.md

 <li>2. start the script /data/local/bin/kavnc that launch the chroot on Android  </li>
 <li>3. start a fullscreen X Tiger VNC viewer and xfce4-session with pulseaudio client. </li>
 </ul>
-I have tried several configurations with different cards and to get the best performance you need to have at least 64-bit quad-core ARM Cortex-A53 ( I use Rockchip based RockPi 4A) with phone and card USB 3 compatible.
+I have tried several configurations with different cards and to get the best performance you need to have at least 64-bit quad-core ARM Cortex-A53 ( I use Rockchip based RockPi 4A) with phone and card USB 3 compatible.</br>
-Other users are encouraged to share ideas and improvements.
+If other users are using similar configuration ( an arm64 board to use Linux chroot on Android)  I encourage to share here ideas, links or improvements.